Covid-19 infections rising again across most of UK

 “We will continue to monitor the data carefully as the winter months progress,” she added.

+“Covid hospitalisations are highest in the oldest age groups, so it is particularly important that everyone who is eligible continues to come forward to accept their booster jab.

+“While Covid-19 and flu can be mild infections for many, we must not forget that they can cause severe illness or even death for those most vulnerable in our communities.”

-Infections in England have risen for the third week in a row and stood at an estimated 1.1 million in the week ending December 5, the equivalent of one in 50 people.
+Coronavirus infections in England have risen for the third week in a row and stood at an estimated 1.1 million in the week ending December 5, the equivalent of one in 50 people, the ONS said.

 This is up from 941,700, or one in 60, in the week to November 26.